-Run as Administrator: Have you ever tried to unzip a file to the Program Files directory in Windows 7 or Vista?
-You’ll get all sorts of permission denied errors, and generally be unsuccessful.
-So how do we open up the zipfile as an administrator?
-For that matter, how do you open any file as administrator?
-Run as Administrator
+Run as Administrator: Have you ever tried to unzip a file in Windows 7 or Vista to the System Files directory?
+You can get errors rejected by all kinds of permission, and usually fail.
+And how is it that we open the zipfile as an administrator?
+How do you open any file as an administrator or Run as Administrator?

-There’s a simple registry tweak that will let us specify the action to Run as Administrator for a file type.
-Unfortunately you’ll have to make the tweak manually, but we’ll walk you through it.
+There is a simple tweak in the registry that will allow us to define the action for a file type to Run as Administrator.
+Unfortunately, you’re going to have to manually make the change but we’re going to talk you through it.

-Note: The method explained here is courtesy of jd2066.
+Note: The method explained here in this article is a courtesy of jd2066.

 Manual Registry Tweak: Run as Administrator

-Now you want to take note of the Data value for the “(Default)” item.
-This tells you which application is registered to handle this file type, and also where we need to go in the registry next.
+Now you have to take note of the Data value for the “Default” item.
+This tells you which application is registered or associate to handle or execute this file type, and also where we need to go in the registry next.

-For this example, since the data field in this example says “WinRAR.ZIP” we’ll need to browse down to the following registry key. (again, the find dialog helps here)
+For this example “.ZIP”, since the data field in this example says “WinRAR.ZIP” we’ll need to browse down to the following registry key. (again, the find dialog helps here)

-What we want to do is copy the shell\open\command section to shell\runas\command.
-The easiest way to do that is right-click on “command” and then choose Export.
+What we need to do is copy the shell\open\command section to shell\runas\command.
+The easiest way to do that is to right-click on “command” and then choose Export.

-Now open up the exported registry file in Notepad and change “open” to “runas” where indicated below:
+Now open up the exported registry file in Notepad or text editor and change “Open” to “Runas” where indicated below:

 Double-click on the file to enter the information into the registry.
 Now you’ll see that the “runas” section is identical to the “open” section: